obonaventure/cnp3/book/network/exercises/cha-network.rst

  - `2001:db8::/48`
  - `2001:6a8:3080::/48`

 3. Researchers and network operators collect and expose lots of BGP data.
-For this, they establish eBGP sessions between `data collection` routers and production routers located operationnal networks.
+For this, they establish eBGP sessions between `data collection` routers and production routers located in operational networks.
 Several `data collection` routers are available, the most popular ones are :

   - http://www.routeviews.org
   - http://www.ripe.net/ris